Birkhall—we take a look at the country home that Prince Charles and Camilla adore

 Birkhall is located in Royal Deeside, Aberdeenshire, and has been in the Royal Family for over 150 years.

 Prince Charles inherited the place from the Queen Mother after her death in 2002 and it fast became one of Charles and Camilla's favorite locations as the couple even chose to spend their honeymoon there in 2005.

 What is Birkhall like?

 Charles has long been fond of the Scottish royal home.
-He is reported to have called the retreat, “a unique haven of cosiness and character” before.
+He is reported to have called the retreat, "a unique haven of coziness and character."